 - Manage energy communications

-3. Take and pass the EMP Exam through remote testing or by attending one of our EMP Seminars.
+Take and pass the EMP Exam at a local testing center or by attending one of our EMP Seminars listed at the top of this page.